Your Paranormal

 • There was no evidence submitted to or discovered by the Air Force that sightings categorised as "unidentified" represented technological developments or principles beyond the range of modern scientific knowledge;

-• There was no evidence indicating that sightings categorized as "unidentified" were extraterrestrial vehicles.
+• No evidence indicated that sightings categorised as "unidentified" were extraterrestrial vehicles.

-By the time Project Blue Book ended, it had collected 12,618 UFO reports and concluded that most of them were misidentifications of natural phenomena (clouds, stars, etc.) or conventional aircraft.
+By the time Project Blue Book concluded, it had amassed a staggering 12,618 UFO reports.
+This significant number underscores the scale of the data collected and the need for a thorough reevaluation.
+The project's findings suggested that most of these reports were misidentifications of natural phenomena (clouds, stars, etc.) or conventional aircraft.

-The group calling for the files to be reopened includes former military officers, and government and aviation personnel from seven countries, all of which say they have seen a UFO or have conducted research into the phenomenon.
+The group calling for the files to be reopened, known as the International UFO Research Coalition, includes former military officers and government and aviation personnel from seven countries.
+All members of the coalition have either witnessed a UFO or have conducted extensive research into the phenomenon, bringing a wealth of experience and credibility to their cause.
 However, the Air Force says nothing has happened in the past four decades to justify resuming investigations.
-Every year thousands of people say they have seen UFOs in the United States and their claims are usually met with scepticism.
+Thousands of people say they have seen UFOs in the United States every year, and their claims are usually met with scepticism.

 We want the US government to stop perpetuating the myth that all UFOs can be explained away in down-to-earth, conventional terms.Fife Symington, Ex-Governor of Arizona

-The group has urged the US government to take such claims seriously.
-They say the apparent sightings of hovering orbs, glowing lights and high-speed spacecraft are a national security concern and should no longer be dismissed.
-In a statement, they said that after the attacks of 11 September, it was no longer satisfactory to ignore radar returns that could not be associated with existing helicopters and other aircraft.
+The group has urged the US government to take UFO claims seriously, emphasising that the apparent sightings of hovering orbs, glowing lights, and high-speed spacecraft are not just curious phenomena, but potential national security threats.
+They argue that these sightings should no longer be dismissed, especially in the post-9/11 era.
+In a statement, they pointed out that it is no longer acceptable to ignore radar returns that cannot be attributed to existing helicopters and other aircraft.

-The group has called on the US military to re-open an investigation dormant since 1969, called Project Blue Book, in which more than 12,500 UFO claims were investigated by the Air Force.
-For now, it seems their pleas have been ignored - the US Air Force says nothing has changed that would support a resumption of the investigation.
+The group has called on the US military to reopen an investigation dormant since 1969, called Project Blue Book, in which more than 12,500 UFO claims were investigated by the Air Force.
+Currently, the US government and military maintain that there is no evidence to suggest that UFO sightings pose a threat to national security or are of extraterrestrial origin.
+For now, their pleas have been ignored - the US Air Force says nothing that would support a resumption of the investigation has changed.

 Related ArticlesThese articles may also be of interest to you